The list will open every two years in October from 2024 onwards – see more details below.

 - Limit of Number of Times a Name May Appear on the List

 Each individual will only be permitted to have his or her name appear once on the Purchasers’ List.
+Only one entry per person for the lottery.

 For context and more information on the Purchasers’ List and the sale of Island homes see the following information